backdrop-ops/backdropcms.org/Updating BackdropCMS.org.md

 Load your local version of backdropcms.org.
 Do a `git pull` to bring it up to date.

-Make your local changes (e.g., by loading an updated version of Backdrop core.)
+Make your local changes (e.g., by loading an updated version of Backdrop core or modules.)

-Check the PATCHES.md file.
+If you have updated core or modules, check the PATCHES.md file.
 If there are any patches, apply them to your local instance, e.g., by

 * Downloading and saving the patch file locally (e.g., `NNN.patch`);
 * Apply it locally: